Max likes dark comedies about people trying to navigate in an increasingly

 absurd world and the blurred line between theatre and performance.

-He was a recipient of the Peggy Ramsay Award and a finalist
+Screen to Screen Award, a recipient of the Peggy Ramsay Foundation, a finalist

 for the Nick Darke Award, Theatre Uncut's Political Playwriting Award and

 He has worked with Theatre 503, Paines Plough, The King’s Head

 Theatre, The Arcola, Paines Plough and many others across London,

 as well as collaborating with the Wooster Group in New York,

 the English Theatre Berlin and the British Museum.

 He has recently finished a UNESCO residency with Potrva Theater